philipstubbs13/Bamazon/README.md

   			<img src="readme_images/departments_table.png">
   		</li>
   	</ul>
-  	<p>In the Supervisor Portal, the products table and departments table are joined to calculate product sales and total profits for each department.</p>
+  	<p>For the Supervisor Portal, the products table and departments table are joined to calculate product sales and total profits for each department.</p>
   	<img src="readme_images/department_sales.png">
   </li>
   <li><b>package.json</b>: Lists the project dependencies (third party npm packages) and their version numbers.</li>